-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

-- Declining-balance method
+- Straight-line method

 - d The allocation of the cost of a natural resource to expense over its useful life in a rational and systematic manner

-5 True/False Questions
+5 True/False questions

 Amortization → The allocation of the cost of an intangible asset to expense over its useful life in a systematic and rational matter